Heroes (comics)

-Heroes is a comic about the titular team of fictional superheroes, published by DC Comics and created by Matt Wayne and ChrisCross.
+Heroes is a comic about the titular team of superheroes, published by DC Comics and created by Matt Wayne and ChrisCross.

 Publication history

-It was originally intended as a replacement in the Milestone Comics line-up for Shadow Cabinet, which was not selling well.
+Heroes was originally intended as a replacement in the Milestone Comics line-up for Shadow Cabinet, which was not selling well.
 The series took several of the Shadow Cabinet's more appealing members and put them in a more traditional superhero team, along with Static, a popular solo character.
 As Milestone's overall sales continued to decline, it was changed to a limited series.
 Milestone canceled the remainder of their ongoing series shortly thereafter.
 Heroes was notable for including Donner and Blitzen, an openly lesbian couple in an otherwise "mainstream" superhero series.

 The team consisted primarily of refugees from the Shadow Cabinet, a covert organization dedicated to saving humanity from itself, through questionable means.
 Fed up with that mode of operation, they and some allies established themselves as an above-ground superhero team, named (off the cuff) "Heroes".